Fiston-pro/LinkUpNow/README.md

 1. **Create and Join Plans**: Explore and join activities happening within your lyf community. 🏡
 2. **Earn Smiles**: Participate in daily and weekly missions to earn Smiles and redeem vouchers. 🎖️
 3. **AI Chat**: Get personalized recommendations for events and connect with others. 🤝
-4. **Temporary Access**: Access SmileUp through a unique link to explore plans without creating an account. 🌐
+4. **Temporary Access**: Access LinkUpNow through a unique link to explore plans without creating an account. 🌐

 ## 🔮 Future Improvements